Sean Schemmel

-Sean Schemmel (born November 21, 1968) is an American voice actor, ADR director and screenwriter known chiefly for his work in cartoons, anime and video games.
-His most notable voice role has been the adult version of Son Goku in the Funimation dub of the Dragon Ball franchise.
-He has worked for Funimation, OkraTron 5000, NYAV Post, Central Park Media, 4K Media Inc. and DuArt Film & Video.
+Sean Schemmel (born November 21, 1968) is an American voice actor, ADR director, and screenwriter known chiefly for his work in cartoons, anime, and video games.
+His most notable role is the teen and adult voice of Son Goku in the Funimation dub of the Dragon Ball franchise.

 Career

 Initially, Schemmel never planned on becoming a voice actor; he trained to be a classical French horn player.
 When a friend persuaded him to audition for Dragon Ball Z, he tried out for a minor character who was going to be killed in the first season of the show.
 He had been recording for two weeks before he was told that he was going to be the lead.
-Since being cast as Son Goku by Funimation in 1999, he has been the most consistent English voice actor for the main protagonist of the Dragon Ball franchise, having voiced the character's older teen and adult incarnations in every anime series produced to date (Dragon Ball, Z, GT, Kai and Super) and most Dragon Ball animated movies and video games, as well as other characters such as King Kai and Goku Black.
+Since being cast as Son Goku by Funimation in 1999, he has been the most consistent English voice actor for the main protagonist of the Dragon Ball franchise, having voiced the character's older teen and adult incarnations in every anime series produced to date (Dragon Ball, Z, GT, Kai, Super, and Daima) and most Dragon Ball animated movies and video games, as well as other characters such as King Kai and Goku Black.